-We may ask you to provide an independent audit report.
+We will ask you to provide an independent audit report.
 An audit report will verify that you spent the grant in accordance with the grant agreement.
 The audit report requires you to prepare a statement of grant income and expenditure.
-The report template is available on business.gov.au and GrantConnect.